 In a nutshell, when life seems too complex, and you find yourself feeling numb, a good book can make you feel some intense emotions.
 Such books might destroy you, but they end up leaving a lasting impression.
 In this list, I am going to share some books that made me cry endlessly.
 Every time I go back to these books, they still have the same effect on me.
 So, if you want to experience something similar, then keep on reading.

-“All This Time” by Mikki Daughtry and Rachael Lippincott
+1. All This Time by Mikki Daughtry and Rachael Lippincott

 I could have recommended the book ‘Five Feet Apart’ by these two authors, but I chose this one because it will not only leave you in a puddle of tears but also make you feel the rush of adrenaline.
 ‘All this time is the story of Kyle, who gets dumped by his long-term girlfriend, Kimberley.
 That night itself, the two get into an accident and everything changes.
 Then Marley enters the plot.
 Marley is one of the most amiable characters that I have ever read.

-“Aristotle and Dante Discover the Secrets of the Universe” by Benjamin Alire Sáenz
+2. Aristotle and Dante Discover the Secrets of the Universe by Benjamin Alire Sáenz

 If Aristotle is fire, then Dante is water.
 If Aristotle is the mountain, then Dante is the soothing stream of a river.
 They are different, but they are connected.
 And it’s not just the protagonists that make this book a crying fest.
 The supporting characters are just as endearing.
 This is one of those books that will fill your heart with love, kindness and empathy.
 It will make you feel warm, and the warmth may find its way through your tears.
 You can get the book here! 📖

 👉 RECOMMENDED READ: Here is How Benjamin Alire Saenz is Redefining Masculinity!

-“Me Before You by Jojo Moyes
+3. Me Before You by Jojo Moyes

 He was a successful guy who loved adventures and sport, but the accident made him bitter, and he hated his life.
 You may think that this book is a cliché love story, but I beg to differ.
 This book is not only about Will’s suffering.
 It’s not about Louisa being the typical saviour for Will.
 Instead, this book is about how Will transforms Louisa’s personality.
 He makes her believe in herself and inspires her to dream big.
 And brace yourself for the ending because it’s going to be quite a crying fest!
 You can get the book here! 📖

 Now, you must be thinking that is another typical boy-meets-girl love story, but let me assure you that it is anything but that.
 When I started reading this book, I almost found the characters shallow but wait until Atlas Corrigan enters the plot.
 This book is undoubtedly about love and friendship, but you will be surprised how this book explores much deeper social issues.
 I don’t think I have ever cried this much over a book.
 This one had me weeping for the characters.
 But, trust me, it’s a must-read.
 You can get the book here! 📖

 5. Wonder by R.J.
 Palacio

 However, the best part about this book is when the book gets into other character’s points of view.
 Undoubtedly, this is one of the most heart-warming books that I have ever read.
 It made me cry so much.
 So, if you are thinking about picking this book, be prepared with the tissue box.
 You are going to need plenty of those.
 You can get the book here! 📖

 6. Radio Silence by Alice Oseman

 Their friendship started to get intense when the trust between the two breaks, and the story gets rather interesting.
 This book explores the themes of friendship and platonic love.
 If you love reading books about love and relationships but hate the messy romantic part, this book is ideal.
 I found myself sobbing in the middle of the night while reading the ending of this book because that’s how intense it gets.
 You can get the book here! 📖

-“More Happy Than Not by Adam Silvera
+7. More Happy Than Not by Adam Silvera

 An enormous family tragedy leaves the sixteen-year-old Aaron Soto in a challenging situation as he tries to find happiness once again.
 His girlfriend Genevieve is exceptionally kind and provides him with all the emotional support he needs during such a terrible time.
 Aaron befriends this guy named Thomas, and soon they become best friends.
 With Thomas, Aaron discovers new things about himself.
 As he gets closer to Thomas, his old friends and Genevieve feel that he is drifting away.
 One single memory turns Aaron’s life upside down.
 What is Aaron’s reality?
 To find out, you have to pick this book.
 This book is mind-blowing, and it will hit you intensely.
 You can get the book here! 📖

 It’s about their perpetual suffering, misfortune and the challenges they face as women in a country engaged in war.
 The writing in this book is palpable, almost tangible.
 This book will take you to the very edge of your emotional capacity and break your heart completely.
 If you haven’t felt the mesmerising wonder of reading a book in a long time, I am sure this will help you come out of that phase.
 It will make you cry so much and then make you smile with the intensity of love and the sacrifice that follows.
 You can get the book here! 📖

-“The Hate U Give by Angie Thomas
+9. The Hate U Give by Angie Thomas

 This book follows the story of Starr Carter, who witnesses her childhood best friend Khalil being shot to death by a white police officer.
 The news makes to the national headlines and the book centres around Starr’s journey of not giving into silence.
 This one book is enough to make you aware of the discrimination happening in society.
 The conversation between Starr and her father will make you feel anger, frustration, and so much more.
 You will find yourself crying out of rage because this book is spot-on fantastic.
 You can get the book here! 📖

 10. Tattooist of Auschwitz by Heather Morris

 He meets Gita while tattooing her and falls in love with her instantly.
 He decides that he will not only survive Auschwitz but also marry Gita.
 The book covers how Lale rescued and looked after his fellow prison mates.
 If this book doesn’t make you cry, then no other book will.
 The fact that the book follows a real story makes it an even more emotional read.
 You can get the book here! 📖

 Other than the above books, many other books are just as emotional.
 Some of them are – All the Bright Places, The Fault in Our Stars, The Perks of Being a Wallflower, The Kite Runner, My Sister’s Keeper, No Time For Goodbye, etc.